aaronvegu/github-slideshow/_posts/0000-01-02-aaronvegu.md

 layout: slide
 title: "This is an awesome slide created by me"
 ---
-This is the second slide for aaronvegu
+This is the second slide
 Use the left arrow to go back!